Searching for the full symphony of black hole binary mergers

 We wish to evaluate and compare the sensitivity to a set of given signals using both our template banks containing higher-order mode waveforms, and not containing them.
 This directly gives a measure of how much sensitivity would be gained by using our new higher-order mode search method.
 We first must define how this sensitivity will be computed.
 To assess the sensitivity to a given set of waveforms, drawn from some stated distribution, we must, for each waveform $g_i$ in the parameter space we consider, compute the fitting factor that will be recovered using the given template bank, composed of waveforms $b_i$.
 The distribution of fitting factors for the set of signals allows us to understand what fraction of signal-to-noise ratio we will recover for each waveform, and identify regions of parameter space where sensitivity is poor.
 However, it can often be misleading to only show the distribution of fitting factors, as often the systems for which fitting factors are smallest are also those ones whose observable gravitational-wave signal is weaker.
 To take into account the fact that different signals can be observed at different distances, one can define the corresponding ``signal recovery fraction'' of a given template bank $b_i$ to a distribution of signals $g_i$ as

 This was first introduced in terms of an ``effective fitting factor'' in~\cite{Buonanno:2002fy}.
 One can understand the signal recovery fraction as the fraction of signals from a distribution $g_i$ that would be recovered above a fiducial signal-to-noise ratio threshold with the template bank $b_i$ compared to a template bank with a fitting factor of 1 for all $g_i$.
 For the plots shown in this section we compute the fitting factor, and then signal recovery fractions, using equation~\ref{eqn:normal_matched_filter_snr} to maximize over $u$.
-We have also created the plots using equation~\ref{eqn:matched_filter_snr_hom} and these are visually indistinguishable from the plots shown.
+We have also created the plots using equation~\ref{eqn:matched_filter_snr_hom} and the numeric values agree to within $0.05\%$ with those in the plots shown.
 This demonstrates again that it is sufficient to use the computationally simpler equation~\ref{eqn:normal_matched_filter_snr} when performing a search using higher-order mode waveforms.